dia-agrawal/Internvl2-autonmous-driving/README.md

 InternVL:
 https://github.com/OpenGVLab/InternVL
-Other referenced works are cited in the accompanying CVPR-style paper.
+Other referenced works are cited in the accompanying

+**Setup**
+Use the requirement.txt to set up your enviornment.
+We are using Python 3.10